Let the month of August be a reminder… to beware.

 Time is your friend when you use a good value strategy.
 The longer you can hold onto a well balanced good value portfolio, the better the odds of outstanding success.

 A 45 year portfolio study shows that holding a diversified good value portfolio (based on a good value strategy) for 13 month’s time, increases the probability of higher performance to 70%.
 However those who can hold the portfolio for five years gain a 88% probability of beating the bellwether in the market and after ten years the probability increases to 97.5%.

 Subscribe to the first year of The Personal investing Course (Pi).
 The annual fee is $299, but to introduce you to this online, course that is based on real time investing, I am knocking $124.50 off the subscription.

 Enroll in Pi.
-Get the basic training, the 46 market value report and access to all the updates of the past two years, plus all new updates over the next year.
+Get the 130 page basic training, a 46 stock market value report, access to all the updates I have sent in the past five years right away, plus numerous updates over the next year.